Responding to External Requests for Information

 The Registrar's Office is responsible for coordinating the university's response to requests for student educational records, including reviewing the information to determine if it meets the definition of an educational record, notifying the affected students of such requests, reviewing any permission given by a student to release such information, and either transmitting the response or advising the recipient of the request on the appropriate response.

 The Human Resources Department is responsible for coordinating the university's response to requests for employee records, including reviewing the information to determine if it is confidential, reviewing any permission given by an employee to release such information, and either transmitting the response or advising the recipient of the request on the appropriate response.

 The Office of Procurement Services is responsible for coordinating the university's response to requests for information concerning university purchases and procurement contracts.

-University Counsel is responsible for coordinating the university's response to requests for information concerning any matter in litigation and for advice concerning responses to subpoenas, in coordination with the Office of the Virginia Attorney General and the Director of Public Affairs.
+University Counsel is responsible for coordinating the university's response to requests for information concerning any matter in litigation and for advice concerning responses to subpoenas, in coordination with the Office of the Virginia Attorney General and the Senior Director of Communications

 The Division of University Advancement is responsible for coordinating the university’s response to requests dealing with alumni and donor records.

 All university offices and employees are responsible for forwarding requests for information to the appropriate office for review and response or advice in responding to the request.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.

 If a request for information can be answered in its entirety from the Statistical Summary, the Undergraduate or Graduate Catalog, or other university publication, it need not be coordinated as described in this policy.

 Offices and employees who are responsible for regularly supplying the public with information pursuant to inquiries or requests need only use these procedures if the information is not usually communicated through that office or employee, or if the office or employee is unsure of the propriety of releasing the information.
 Offices and employees are required to comply with state and federal law.